LinguineP/distributedLauncher/README.md

 ### Contents:

-- agents - contains the agent node which is responsible for running the scripts on selected devices
+- agents - contains the agent node which is responsible for running the aplication on selected devices
-- fe - contains the frontend code for the destributed launcher which is built and placed into the master/static dir via the buildUtil.py script
-- master - contains the master node which is responsible for the discovery process , control over the agent node actions
+- master - contains the master node which is responsible for the discovery process , control over the agent node actions, measurement, and measurement analysis